jakehollis2285/rogueLike2/docs/OVERVIEW.md

 	Level / World Generator
 		(called `WORLD` in code)
-		- render 3 Dimensional world and populate with entities
+		- generate 3 Dimensional world and populate with entities
 		- maintain state dynamically across the entire World ** this is gonna be complicated without major performance hit

+	Field of View
+		(Managed by `ScreenHandler.py`)
+		- print level tiles with color only if they exist in the player vision radius
+		- block player vision on walls and other `vision blocker` objects
+		- render tiles player has already explored in a darker, generic color
+		- only render entities within the player vision radius

 Map_Generator: